-The Brighton Guest Street Area Planning Study establishes the framework and urban design guidelines that will shape future development and a coherent vision for an innovative and vibrant mixed use urban destination in Brighton, Boston's western "front door".
+The Brighton Guest Street Area Planning Study establishes the framework and urban design guidelines that will shape future development and a coherent vision for an innovative and vibrant mixed use urban destination in Brighton, Boston's western "front door."
 The underutilized 100-acre district will become a destination in the heart of the Allston Brighton community with a unique identity and an attractive blend of pedestrian scaled streets, public parks and plazas, and neighborhood amenities.

-Building on a rich intertwined history of transportation and workplace, the planning study seeks to position the area for new economic prospects in the context of a mixed use, 18 hour vital urban center.
-With the established presence of WGBH Headquarters and the development plans that New Balance has for expanding its presence, the study area is on the cusp of a major transformation.
-The Brighton Guest Street Planning Study will be a valuable resource as the community, the City, and private landowners and businesses work together to realize a shared vision for the district.
+Building on a rich history of transportation and workplace, this Planning Study seeks to position the area for new economic prospects in the context of a mixed-use, 18 hour vital urban center.
+With the established presence of WGBH Headquarters and New Balance's plans for expansion, the Study Area is on the cusp of a major transformation.
+The Brighton Guest Street Area Planning Study will be a valuable resource as the community, the City, private landowners, and businesses work together to realize a shared vision for the district.